na-na-hi/renget/archive/chrprompt2.md

 **Former humans**, What's the one thing you missed the most from the human world?
 >Makuhita: My friends and family.
 I'm worried about my little brother in particular.
 I know he's in college now, but he was never the best at standing up for himself.

 **Guildmons**, Let's say a fellow guild member messed up on their mission, big time, and then the client confronts you about it.
 Would you tell them the truth or would you cover for them?

+**Everyone**, If you enter a mystery dungeon and the enemy spawned is based on your friends...
+Are you capable on beating them up?

 ##->**Pair Questions**<-